Deepfakes: Reddit bans porn that uses other people's faces

 Using artificial intelligence to create increasingly convincing fake videos of people isn't limited to pornography.

-Last summer, University of Washington researchers announced they had developed software that turned audio clips of speeches by President Obama into a realistic, lip-synced video.
+Last summer, University of Washington researchers announced they had developed software that turned audio clips of speeches by former President Obama into a realistic, lip-synced video.

 The ability to fabricate believable videos has deeply disturbing implications.